PickNikRobotics/generate_parameter_library/README.md

 # generate_parameter_library
-Generate C++ for ROS 2 parameter declaration, getting, and validation using delcaritive YAML.
+Generate C++ for ROS 2 parameter declaration, getting, and validation using declarative YAML.
 The generated library contains a C++ struct with specified parameters.
 Additionally, dynamic parameters and custom validation are made easy.